adchungcsc/VolunteerManagementSystem/README.md

 approximately half a semester during Fall 2021.
 I primarily developed the backend.

-The goal of this project was to create a full stack web application from scratch using NodeJs, Express, Angular, Postgres, Azure Active Directory, nginx, and Azure VM + Postgres DB.
+The goal of this project was to create a full stack web application from scratch using NodeJs, Express, Angular, Postgres, Azure Active Directory, NGINX, and Azure VM + Postgres DB.
 This application is a Volunteer Management System that makes it easy to organize the creation, signup, attendance, and reports of volunteering events.

 As of December 6, 2021, the server is deployed [here](https://participance.eastus.cloudapp.azure.com/landing)